Funmoring46/FunmorningTransit/docs/stations/shuliu.md

 ![Entrance A of Shuliu Station](../assets/gallery/shuliu/shuliu.png){ width="750" }

 Shuliu Station (Chinese: 树榴站) is a station on Mountains-Kiyama Railway in the Shanlu area.
-It was opened on September 2025.
+It was opened around September 2025.

 ## History